atalea/HFL-edge-server/README.md

 # HFL-edge-server
 work in progress

-run "npm i" after any pulls
+# Usage Instructions
+0. Ensure you are running NodeJS 18.X.X or above!
+1. Run 'npm i'
-run start_edge.bat
+2. Windows: run start_edge.bat
-enter port to run on
-enter port of central server
+   Linux: make sure start_edge.sh is executeable and run it